edwarddavis1/CharMem-LLM/README.md

 > Never lose track of those minor characters again!

 CharMem is an intelligent chat application that helps readers keep track of characters in books and novels.
-Using advanced RAG (Retrieval-Augmented Generation) technology, it provides instant character summaries, first meeting details, and recent events with precise page references.
+Using retireval augmented generation (RAG), it provides instant character summaries, first meeting details, and recent events with precise page references.

 ## 🌟 Key Features